gregorjan/veeam/README.md

 ### Prerequisites

-This project needs `node.js` runtime and `yarn` as package manager.
+This project needs `node.js` v17 runtime and `yarn` as package manager.
 It's highly recommended to use [nvm](https://github.com/nvm-sh/nvm) and run `nvm use`.
+Version 17 was chosen since it is the latest version working on cloudflare.

 ### Instalation